marcoromanelli-github/docs/software/virtual-env.md

 ### How to create and use a virtual environment in Node JS

-Manage project-specific environments in Node.js.
-While Node.js doesn't have traditional virtual environments, it uses npm (Node Package Manager) to manage dependencies in individual projects.
+Node.js doesn't have traditional virtual environments like Python or R, but it uses npm (Node Package Manager) or Yarn to manage dependencies on a per-project basis.
+Each project typically has its own package.json file that lists dependencies and scripts.
+The node_modules folder in each project acts similarly to a virtual environment, containing project-specific packages.
+THe directions below help to initialize a Node.js project using npm.

 #### Setup environment
 Create a new directory and initialize it with npm.
 This creates a package.json file to manage your project's dependencies.